galenscovell/Pathfinder/README.md

 Pathfinder
 ======

 <blockquote>Interactive demo of A* pathfinding I constructed on a whim over the course of a few hours.
-Compares performance of distance equations Manhattan/Taxicab, Chebyshev and Euclidean with mousedrag wall creation and right click placement of endpoint.</blockquote>
+Compares performance of distance equations Manhattan/Taxicab, Chebyshev and Euclidean with mousedrag wall creation and right click placement of endpoint.
+Run via out/artifacts/Pathfinder_jar/Pathfinder.jar.</blockquote>

 <img src='http://galenscovell.github.io/css/pics/pathfinder.gif' width=600px />